tapeshjoham/Matching-Game/README.md

 103 - query is not running , returning 0 on running query
 104 - invalid credentials while login
-105 - error in table transactions , contact admin , invalid sql pass or un or dbname
+105 - error in table transactions , contact admin , invalid sql pass or un or dbname 106 - player current score is not greater than highscore 107 - player made a highscore